Accessibility, checking if user prefers reduced motion

 How can simple motion cause problems?

-Imagine if viewing animations were to cause you to lose your balance, this is possible with a malady know as vestibular disorder.
+Just imagine if viewing animations were to cause you to lose your balance, this is possible with a malady known as vestibular disorder.

 Your Vestibular system is the sensory mechanism in the inner ear that detects movement of the head and helps to control balance.